OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/prototypes.md

 ## Prototypes

 The Machinery has a prototype system that allows entity assets to be used inside other entities.

+**Table of Content**

+* auto-gen TOC;
+{:toc}

 So you can for example create an entity asset that represents a room, and then create a house entity that has a bunch of these room entities placed into it:

 ![Three Room entities placed to form a House entity.](https://www.dropbox.com/s/2hpnogh7bff9jge/house-entity.png?dl=1)

+## Difference between a Prototype, an Instance and an Asset

 We call the room asset a *prototype*, and we call each placed room entity an *instance* of that prototype.
 Note that prototypes are not special assets, any